-Key accountabilities Deliverables / Outcomes

-1. Clinical practice Takes legal and professional responsibility for managing own caseload of patients / clients with increasing complexity and be able to independently adapt and make decisions regarding intervention.
+Key accountabilities Deliverables / Outcomes 1.
+Clinical Practice Takes legal and professional responsibility for managing own caseload of patients / clients with increasing complexity and be able to independently adapt and make decisions regarding occupational therapy intervention.
 Utilises information available to prioritise patients/clients to enable appropriate allocation of referrals and workload with staff in the team.
-Carries out comprehensive assessments with patients (and whānau where appropriate) this may include use of standardised assessments to assist in assessment and intervention planning.
-Formulates and delivers individualised intervention using comprehensive clinical reasoning skills and in depth knowledge of treatment approaches.
-This should, take into account the patient's own goals and promote self-management.
+Carries out comprehensive assessment with patients (and whānau where appropriate) This may include use of standardised assessments to assist in assessment and intervention planning.
+Formulates and delivers individualised occupational therapy intervention using comprehensive clinical reasoning skills and in depth knowledge of treatment approaches.
+This should, take into account the patient's own goals and those of the wider multidisciplinary team (MDT).
 Demonstrates effective communication, to establish a therapeutic relationship and set expectations with patients / clients, whānau and the MDT, inclusive of the wider health team and external agencies as appropriate.
 This includes relaying complex, sensitive and contentious information.
 Assesses the patient's understanding of assessment, interventions and goals and gain informed consent for intervention, taking into account those who lack capacity (e.g. those with cognitive difficulties).
-Regularly reassesses and evaluates the patient / client's progress against identified goals and adjusts intervention as situations change.
+Regularly reassesses and evaluates the patient / client's progress against identified goals and adjust intervention as situations change.
 Refers on to other services to work with the patient/client towards achievement of longer term goals.
-Develops comprehensive discharge / transfer plans as appropriate.
+Develop comprehensive discharge / transfer plans as appropriate.
 Carries out regular clinical risk assessments for patients/ clients on own caseload and takes action to effectively manage identified risks, seeking support where appropriate.
-Demonstrates provision of culturally safe and bicultural practice with patients and their whanau.
-Demonstrates an awareness of health inequalities, with evide

-these for the patient/client and/or whānau.
+Demonstrates an awareness of health inequalities, with evidence of implementing actions within own clinical practice towards reducing these for the pati